 - 1 fleece beanie (hat) (bought in Kathmandu, still carrying)

-- 1 sun hat (already travelling with)
+- 1 sun hat (already traveling with)

-- 1 baseball cap (already travelling with)
+- 1 baseball cap (already traveling with)

 - 1 Buff (bought in Kathmandu, still carrying) (keeps the greasy hair out of your eyes.
 Adds warmth under a hat.

 - Sunglasses – I always wear Maui Jims

 The Go Outdoors stowaway jacket was the only outer jacket that we had.
 (Apart from the down jacket provided by World Expeditions).
 We contemplated buying a windproof jacket, but this stowaway jacket was also windproof, and when I got cold I just added layers.
 My record was five layers plus the jacket.
 I was cozy.

 - 1 large quick-drying towel between us (already traveling with) – I would just take a small one, we even contemplate cutting this up to reduce weight.

 **** We took one shower on the trail, a smaller travel towel is useful for drying your hands/face/other areas if you have a bed bath.
 Walking around with wet hands and face is likely to lead to chapping. ****